 Pedestrian accidents often occur at slow speeds but can cause life-threatening damage and injuries.
 In the United States, an average of sixteen people die daily in pedestrian accidents.
 Unfortunately, while thousands die annually in auto collisions, many more are left with permanent bodily injuries.

-Many of those injured have valid personal injury claims.
-Even if you weren’t using the crosswalk at the time of your injury, you should reach out to a skilled attorney to determine whether you are eligible to pursue compensation.
-Understanding the significance of crosswalks in Sugar Land pedestrian accident cases can be made easier with the help of Lone Star Injury Attorneys.
+Many injured individuals have legitimate personal injury claims.
+Even if you weren’t using the crosswalk when injured, consulting with a skilled attorney is essential to determine your eligibility to pursue compensation.
+Understanding the importance of crosswalks in Sugar Land pedestrian accident cases is more accessible with the help of Lone Star Injury Attorneys.

 Pedestrian accidents are often very serious, as victims have no protection when being hit by a 2,000+ pound vehicle.
 Your medical needs after being struck by a car may be substantial.
 Our Lone Star Injury Attorneys are here to help.
 If you have questions about the significance of crosswalks in Sugar Land pedestrian accident cases, please reach out to our office to speak to an attorney.
 Schedule a free consultation today.